JeremyRand/namecoin.org/docs/faq/index.md

 ### What do Namecoin addresses look like?

-Namecoin addresses follow the same format as Bitcoin addreses, but with different prefixes (to avoid ambiguity about whether an address is for Bitcoin or Namecoin):
+Namecoin addresses follow the same format as Bitcoin addresses, but with different prefixes (to avoid ambiguity about whether an address is for Bitcoin or Namecoin):

 * New-style Bech32 addresses begin with `nc1`.
 * Old-style P2SH addresses begin with `6`.